tinawong15/news/README.md

 If the search is successful, a message will flash at the top of the page, stating "Search is successful!"

+Then, you will have the list of results posted on the page, divided into "Entertainment Results," "Sports Results," and "Technology Results."
+If you selected multiple categories (like Entertainment and Sports), and there are no results from the Sports category, only articles belonging to the entertainment category will show up.

 #### Pagination
 The pages that show the top headlines for entertainment, sports, or technology are paginated.
 Only 10 results are displayed at a a time, and you can click on the next page, previous page, or any other page by clicking on the pagination bar at the bottom of the page.